Truemedia/lowbot-terminal/README.md

-# Lowbot terminal
+# Mind Stack terminal
-Terminal adapter for lowbot
+Terminal adapter for Mind Stack

 ## This is a work in progress